pc0808f/Taiwanduino/software/README.en.md

  - External libraries
 	 - [Sketch] → [Iclude library] → [Manage Libraries] and search for "CapacitiveSensor"
 	 - Click the [Install] button.
+	 - The library could be found in  [PaulStoffregen/CapacitiveSensor](https://github.com/PaulStoffregen/CapacitiveSensor) if you want to import it manually.

 **Driver** contains drivers for Windows systems ( it's a plug and play device for UNIX based systems like OS X or Linux ).